 Resisting arrest charges are often up for interpretation and the police officer who arrests you may be the only witness.
 However, an officer's statements are taken very seriously in the eyes of the law and the prosecution may try to build a case solely on their word.
 Our firm has years of experience fighting criminal offenses of this nature, especially compounded charges.

-If you or someone you love has been charged with resisting arrest, call a Bloomfield Hills criminal defense attorney right away at (248) 846-0009.
+If you or someone you love has been charged with resisting arrest, call a Troy criminal defense attorney right away at (248) 846-0009.

 If a police officer tells you that you are under arrest, you may be surprised.
 You may try to explain the situation or explain to law enforcement why they are mistaken or why you believe you should not be arrested.
 However, it is important to understand that you are required to comply.
 If they believe you are resisting arrest or if you use any form of violence, you could be charged with an additional crime.
 At the Law Office of John N. Elliott, we offer the aggressive defense of complex charges.